 The Chairman referred to comments made by Paul Carter (BCUHB) at the previous meeting that supporting information was missing to support payment of some long-term invoices.
-On the list, he welcomed the clearing of recent invoices but raised concerns that of the ten new invoices, the two of higher value remained unpaid and that none of the historical invoices had been cleared which did not give assurance on addressing long-term debt.
+On the list, he welcomed the clearing of recent invoices but raised concerns that two of higher value remained outstanding which did not give assurance on addressing long-term debt.

 In response, the Senior Manager explained that one of the higher amounts related to a combined package for three out of county placements.
 She clarified that the list showed the position for all outstanding invoices during the period and that work was ongoing to progress those as soon as possible.
 Councillor Bernie Attridge said that the update did not allay his concerns about the outstanding debt, particularly given the Council's financial position.
 In questioning whether all the debts would be cleared, he said that leadership meetings should be held more frequently and that the matter should be escalated through a legal route.